lineality/Online_Voting_Using_One_Time_Pads/README.md

 Rule/Assumption 5: If the context is critiquing the mechanics of casting votes, then a failure to agree on design and rules for an election (e.g. doing a run-off or not doing a run-off, how proportional representation is, etc.) should not be considered relevant to this context of submitting a ballot.
 (E.g. Complaints about how votes are counted (or ignored) should not be used as an argument against secure methods to cast/submit votes/ballots.)

-Q: Design issue or option: printable-document format vs. .csv format
+Q: Design question: printable-document format vs. .csv format
 - reading document
 - storing document
 - converting document